 Now here is something the generic dating advice never tells you: most people date within or adjacent to their major.
 That is not a bug.
 That is how proximity and shared context actually work.
 For a pre-med student, that means the women most naturally in your orbit are nursing students, pharmacy students, public health majors, biology and chemistry students, and other pre-health tracks.
 These are women who understand your schedule, respect your ambition, and are operating in the same world you are.
 Start there.

 Within your existing schedule, hospital and clinic volunteering shifts are the most underused social environment available to you.
 You are already doing them for your application.
 The settings are mixed gender, the shared mission creates instant common ground, and the emotional weight of the work produces faster genuine connection than almost any other context.
 You are already there.
-You are just not being present.
+However, you are just not being present in it.

 Intramural sports, campus club events, and study groups that mix pre-med and pre-health students are also high-repetition, low-pressure environments.
 Same people every week.
 Built-in conversation topics.
 No need to manufacture a reason to talk to someone.